Dušan Bilandžić: Professional work

 Bilandžić was an enemy of centralization of Yugoslavia after Josip Broz Tito died in 1980.
 Since he denied the validity of Yugoslav nationality during the 1981 census, he was highly criticized by Belgrade as a separatist and Ustaše.
 Bilandžić stated that the category of "Yugoslav" led to the disappearance of more than 30,000 Croats in Vojvodina.
 He feared that the "Yugoslav" category would continue to grow, something which would call into question the entire basis of Yugoslav cultural and political policies, which were predicated on a person having a single national identification.
 Specifically, a loss of Croats would mean fewer people to support Croat politicians and diminution of their power base within the multinational state.

 With democratic elections in Croatia in 1991, Bilandžić joined the list of Social Democratic Party of Croatia, but the election results were devastating.
 Since he was a good friend of Tuđman, Tuđman named him Croatian representative in Belgrade in 1991.
 His friendship with Tuđman was very complex, since Tuđman often criticized him, even calling him "a monster" on the TV after Operation Storm in 1995.

 His main focus in history was the former Yugoslavia and the position of Croats in it.
 Besides writing books, he participated in writing articles for various magazines and newspapers.
 His greatest works are History of SFRY (1978) and Croatian Modern History (1999).
-Since History of SFRY was highly under political censorship, in Croatian Modern History Bilandžić used his previous book as a source, but gave different comments on the same events.
+Since History of SFRY was written under political censorship, in Croatian Modern History Bilandžić used his previous book as a source, but gave different comments on the same events.